 How I work

 People seek therapy for many different reasons.
-You might be feeling stuck in certain behaviours or thought patterns that you would like to move away from; you might be feeling overwhelmed by specific life events such as:
+You might be feeling stuck in certain behaviours or thought patterns that you would like to move away from; you might be feeling overwhelmed by:

-- stressed by circumstances at home or at work
+- stressful circumstances at home or at work

 You may feel unsure or hesitant about asking for help - taking the first step is a courageous one.
-However, many people find that engaging with talking therapy provides immense benefits, not least a deeper understanding of themselves and greater satisfaction and contentment in life and relationships.
+Many people find that engaging with talking therapy provides immense benefits, not least a deeper understanding of themselves and greater satisfaction and contentment in life and relationships.

 I provide a safe, confidential, non-judgemental space for people to explore their issues and find the courage and insight they need to make the changes in their life that they want to make.
 This is different for each person that I work with.
 For example, I might help someone look at the underlying beliefs they hold about themselves, others and the world, and explore where these beliefs stem from.
 This helps them gain insight into the unique map they have for finding their way through life, and identify, where necessary, alternative ways of thinking and behaving.
 Another person might want to look more at here-and-now issues and collaboratively explore ways through situations that they are currently experiencing.
 Most people find the process of talking with a trained therapist is in itself incredibly useful.

 My practice is integrative, based on the concepts of Alfred Adler (1870-1937).
 The Adlerian therapeutic relationship is characterised by collaboration between therapist and client, working towards mutually agreed goals, from a consistently encouraging stance.